MikolajGladysz/Cv-website/src/videos/2021-06-29-cv-website.md

   After button click, the content shrinks to the point where only icons are visible.
 This functionality is made possible by js onClick() event.
 c1tl: Grid of videos
+description-short: Responsive website stylised as YouTube that contains information about me and my portfolio.
+All my project can be accesed from home page and they imitate YouTube videos.
 c1cl: " Main content contains videos displayed in a grid, that adjust size to the screen resolution.
 Each video item has fixed aspect ratio.
 To achieve this I did not assign height, insted I used padding-top at 100%.
 Since padding-top